OrianaVenture/VentureValheim/Progression/README.md

 Examples:

-* To add a Biome '10' that is one biome harder than Mistland (7th hardest by default) use: AddBiome(10, 8)
+* To add a Biome '10' that is one biome harder than Plains (4th hardest by default, Meadows is 0th) use: AddBiome(10, 5)
 * To add a Biome '10' that is 250% harder than the baseline use: AddCustomBiome(10, 2.5)
 * To override Meadow's difficulty after it has been initialized: AddBiome(0, 8, true) or AddCustomBiome(0, 1.3, true)